St Michael and All Angels, Middlewich: Interior

 The timber roof of the chancel was originally built by Sir William Brereton in 1621.
 This was replaced in 1951 with a design copying the original.
 The Kinderton Chapel (also known as the Bostock Chapel) is now used as the rector's vestry, and it contains the oldest monument in the church, a brass dated 1591 in memory of Elizabeth Venables, wife of Baron Kinderton.
 A Jacobean screen with the carved arms of the Venables family was originally at the entrance to the Kinderton chapel but is now inside the tower.
 The organ was built in 1908 by Conacher and radically rebuilt in 1964 by Rushworth and Dreaper.
 There is a ring of eight bells.
 Three of these were cast in 1711 by Rudhall of Gloucester, one bell was cast in 1841 by Thomas Mears II at the Whitechapel Bell Foundry, and the other four are dated 1897 by John Taylor and Company.
 The parish registers begin in 1604 and the churchwardens' accounts in 1636.

 External features

 In the churchyard is a sundial probably dating from the late 18th century.
 It consists of a vase baluster on a circular stone step on brick base.
 The copper dial has a date which is illegible and the gnomon is broken.
 It is designated as a Grade II listed building.

+Clock

+The parish registers record a payment to Thorley in 1640 to repair the clock and make a key for the doors.
+In 1699 the clock was carried to Nantwich for repair and returned, but this was then replaced by a new clock constructed by Gabriel Smith of Nantwich in 1708.
+The clock had an hour hand only, and the dial was painted on the stonework of the tower.

+The clock of 1708 was replaced by a new one by J. B. Joyce & Co of Whitchurch in 1846 at a cost of £200.
+This included a ting-tang quarter chime and hour strike, the mechanism for this continued in operation until 1887.
+This clock was restored in 1902 and improved by the replacement of copper dials with illuminated ones and the addition of Westminster Chimes at a cost of £180.
+The chimes were inaugurated at the service held on 9 August 1902 to mark the Coronation of King Edward VII.